 The idea here is that an increase in public expenditure on HEIs will induce offsetting changes in demand through the operation of a binding regional public sector expenditure constraint.
-In a Welsh context, this operates through the Barnett formula, which determines the allocation of Welsh Assembly Government funding from the central government in Westminster.
-The conventional regional multiplier analysis, which we presented in Section 2 above, implicitly assumes that the financing of the HEI expenditures in Wales comes from outwith the country - from the Westminster Government - with no ramifications for other elements of government expenditure.
+In a Northern Irish context, this operates through the Barnett formula, which determines the allocation of Nothern Ireland Assembly funding from the central government in Westminster13.
+The conventional regional multiplier analysis, which we presented in Section 2 above, implicitly assumes that the financing of the HEI expenditures in Northern Ireland comes from outwith the country - from the Westminster Government - with no ramifications for other elements of government expenditure.

-Does taking account of the Welsh public sector budget constraint imply that host-region employment multipliers are zero?
-To address this question it is helpful to begin by focussing simply on changes in the public funding of HEIs in Wales, and note that increased public spending on HEIs may have to be financed by contractions in other government expenditures.
-Although the Welsh Assembly Government has wide-ranging devolved powers in making spending decisions, its income is constrained each year by the block grant it receives from Her Majesty's Treasury.
-Therefore, if the Welsh Assembly Government allocates additional funds to HEIs, less funds are available for other public expenditures.
-Given this context it can be misleading for an impact study to treat the Welsh Assembly Government's funding of HEIs as an exogenous stimulus to the regional economy, although that is standard IO practice.
+Does taking account of the Northern Irish public sector budget constraint imply that host-region employment multipliers are zero?
+To address this question it is helpful to begin by focussing simply on changes in the public funding of HEIs in Northern Ireland and note that increased public spending on HEIs may have to be financed by contractions in other government expenditures.
+Although the Northern Ireland Assembly has wide-ranging devolved powers in making spending decisions, its income is constrained each year by the block grant it receives from Her Majesty's Treasury.
+Therefore, if the Northern Ireland Assembly allocates additional funds to HEIs, less funds are available for other public expenditures.
+Given this context it can be misleading for an impact study to treat the Northern Ireland Assembly's funding of HEIs as an exogenous stimulus to the regional economy, although that is standard IO practice.

-$^{\rm 13}$ For further details see e.g. Ferguson $\it et~al~(2003,~2007).$
+13 For further details see e.g. Ferguson et al (2003, 2007).

-To illustrate the significance of the difference between the cases we conduct two simulations of the introduction of a hypothetical additional £100m of expenditure on HEIs in Wales.
-In the first case we adopt the traditional impact study assumption that the exogenous increase in expenditure is entirely externally funded, for example from UK-level funding or foreign students' fees, and does not have any ramifications for other public spending in Wales.
-The second case examines how the impacts change when there is a corresponding reduction of other public spending in Wales.
-In the latter case the offsetting £100m reduction in public spending is applied to an aggregation of those sectors that receive $95\%^{14}$ of central and local government final demand in the Welsh IO tables.
+To illustrate the significance of the difference between the cases we conduct two simulations of the introduction of a hypothetical additional £100m of expenditure on HEIs in Northern Ireland.
+In the first case we adopt the traditional impact study assumption that the exogenous increase in expenditure is entirely externally funded, for example from UK-level funding or foreign students' fees, and does not have any ramifications for other public spending in Northern Ireland.
+The second case examines how the impacts change when there is a corresponding reduction of other public spending in Northern Ireland.
+In the latter case the offsetting £100m reduction in public spending is applied to an aggregation of those sectors that receive 95%14 of central and local government final demand in the Northern Irish IO tables.

-The Type-II multiplier for the HEIs sector is 2.01.
-Without any offsetting cutbacks in public spending the additional spending on HEIs has an output impact of £201m.
+The Type-II multiplier for the HEIs sector is 2.29.
+Without any offsetting cutbacks in public spending the additional spending on HEIs has an output impact of £229m.
 Approximately half of that impact is realised as a direct consequence of increased activity in the HEIs themselves, whereas the other half is generated via "knock on" effects in other sectors, particularly the retail and service sectors.
 The total change in output and employment, and the distribution across sectors is summarised in Table 4.
 These impacts are shown graphically in the darker shaded bars in Figures 3 and 4.

 A more complex picture emerges with expenditure switching.
-The Type-II multiplier for other public expenditure in Wales is 1.98.
-If an increase in HEIs funding is met by cutbacks in other Welsh public expenditure the 'multiplier' for switching is equal to $2.02-1.98=0.4^{15}$ .
-That is to say, for every £100 m directed from the public sector to HEIs the output impact of switching is £4 m.
-In particular the estimated import propensity of HEIs (13%) is lower than the public sectors' import propensity (20%).
-Therefore for every 1 £ spent on HEIs more is retained within the regional economy than for government spending in general.
-A qualitatively similar result emerges in results for employment impacts.
+The Type-II multiplier for other public expenditure in Northern Ireland is 2.23.
+If an increase in HEIs funding is met by cutbacks in other Northern Irish public expenditure the 'multiplier' for switching is equal to 2.29-2.23=0.615.
+That is to say, for every £100 m directed from the public sector to HEIs the output impact of switching is £6 m.
+In particular the estimated import propensity of HEIs (13%) is lower than the public sectors' import propensity (19%).
+Therefore for every £1 spent on HEIs more is retained within the regional economy than for government spending in general.